 From the 38 Special New Years Eve nationwide radio broadcast live from Memphis on 12/31/82.
 Original band member Jeff Carlisi provides blistering lead guitar on “Back Door Stranger“, the hit “Hold On Loosely“, and the finale rave up “I’ve Been a Mover“. –Redbeard

-Performed live and nationwide New Year’s Eve 1982 at Memphis’ MidSouth Coliseum , which I was thrilled to host from radio station ROCK 103 ,here’s a smokin’ version of 38 Special’s “Back Door Stranger” .-Redbeard
+Performed live and broadcast nationwide New Year’s Eve 1982 from Memphis’ MidSouth Coliseum , which I was thrilled to host from radio station ROCK 103 ,here’s a smokin’ version of 38 Special’s “Back Door Stranger” .-Redbeard

 38 Special live New Years Eve 1982 Memphis Mid-South Coliseum with“Wild-Eyed Southern Boys”